interlay/collateralization-analysis/README.md

 Safe_Mint_Threshold = 1 / (1 - VaR(21days, 99%))
 ```

+All thresholds are then adjusted for the liquidity risk and depeg risk (event risk).
+The liquidity risk adjustment takes into account the slippage that would occure, if the total supply (=supply_cap, locked as collateral) would have to be liquidated in a single transaction and swaped against another token in the most liquid pool available.
+The depeg risk adjust the threshold for the most severe depeg of the tokens history.
+If no depeg occured so far, a comparable depeg of a proxy token is used instead.
+This is done because such event risk cannot be captured adequately by the standard deviation or might not have occured within the sample period.

 Although this does not guarantee that the peg never breaks, it sets a conservative estimate, taking into account the cost of capital for vaults.
 To apply a conservative approach for the VaR estimation, this model choses the higher VaR of the historical and analytical (simulation) approach to account for non-normal distributions.

 <b>The analysis makes the following assumptions: </b>